johnnykv/heralding/README.md

 # Feeder
 ## Functionality
-* Tries to do login at hive with common intervals
+* Tries to do login at hive at common intervals
 * Logs attempts of MiTM attack.
 (Only possible with SSH?)
 ## Problems
 * Again, communicating feeder logins to Hive